udelcodes/udelcodes.github.io/cyber2/Bash_Tutorial.md

 3. Use `ls` to see what is in that dir.
 4. NOTE: You should see a combination of dir and files if not don't worry we can take care of that shortly
 5. Use `mkdir bash` to created a new dir named bash
+6. Type `ls` so you know see you have created a new dir named bash
-6. Now we want to change our current working dir to bash try `cd bash` Note you can replace `bash` with any dir if you want to go somewhere else
+7. Now we want to change our current working dir to bash try `cd bash` Note you can replace `bash` with any dir if you want to go somewhere else
-7. User `pwd` again to see if you are in the bash dir
+8. User `pwd` again to see if you are in the bash dir
-8. Notice how there is a more dir attached to bash.
+9. Notice how there is a more dir attached to bash.
 Something like `User/bash` this is known as you absolute path. `/User` is the parent dir of `/bash`.
 You might not see 'User', but in other bash terminals you will.
-9. lets go back to our parent dir.
+10. lets go back to our parent dir.
 Try `cd ..` to change dir to the parent
-10. Again use `pwd` (last time i promise) to verify you are back to the parent.
+11. Again use `pwd` (last time i promise) to verify you are back to the parent.
-11. Now that you know how to move around lets go back into the bash dir
+12. Now that you know how to move around lets go back into the bash dir
-12. Lets try making a new file type `touch newFile` to make a file called newFile
+13. Lets try making a new file type `touch newFile` to make a file called newFile
-13. Use `ls` to see if the new files was created
+14. Use `ls` to see if the new files was created

 Amazing!
 You have now learned how to create directories and files within a bash terminal!